-Acknowledgements.
-After the first version of this article was posted, R. Pacheco and M. Salvai brought their relevant papers [13, 16] to our attention; we are grateful to them for it.
-We thank A. Izosimov for interesting discussions and the referee for useful suggestions.
+After the first version of this article was posted, Rui Pacheco and Marcos Salvai brought their relevant papers [13, 16] to our attention, for which we are grateful.
+We thank Anton Izosimov for interesting discussions and the referee for useful suggestions.
 GB was supported by CONACYT Grant A1-S-4588.
 ST was supported by NSF grant DMS-2005444.